JetSetIlly/Gopher2600/README.md

 In all instances, the directory, sub-directory and files will be created automatically as required.

+### Supercharger ROMs

+Supercharger ROMs require the presence of the supercharger BIOS in the configuration directory.
+It must be named `Supercharger BIOS.bin`.

 ## Recording Gameplay

 Gopher2600 can record all user input and playback for future viewing.
 This is a very efficient way